The Best Early Amazon Prime Day 2020 Deals to Shop Now

-It's official: Amazon Prime Day 2020 will take place on October 13-14, according to Amazon.
+It's official: Amazon Prime Day 2020 will take place next week on October 13-14 (Tuesday and Wednesday), according to Amazon.
 The mega shopping event, held exclusively for Amazon Prime members, is usually held in July but, with the ongoing coronavirus pandemic, Prime Day was postponed.
-Several products are already on sale, with more to come between now and the big days.& The company shared that this Prime Day, there would be deals coming to over one million items across all different categories, on top brands such as Adidas, Lacoste, Keurig, Under Armour, Panasonic, Roborock, Coleman, Marvel, Ticwatch and more.
+Several products are already on sale, with more to come between now and the big days.& The company shared that this Prime Day, there would be deals coming to over one million items across all different categories, on top brands such as Adidas, Lacoste, Keurig, Rachael Ray, Under Armour, Panasonic, Roborock, Coleman, Marvel, Ticwatch and more.

 Amazon Prime Day will start on Oct.
 13, according to the event's recently updated landing page -- which previously stated simply, "It's coming."
 New this year is a deal where you can earn $10 for Prime Day by spending $10 with small businesses.
 Read more about Prime Day's support of small businesses, and explore participating companies by region and category, here.
 You can also get additional savings by adding a debit card to your Prime account and shopping via the Amazon app.